Ida Hunt Udall: New Mexico

 In February 1877, John Hunt moved the family again, this time to New Mexico.
-On the way, the Hunt family passed through Washington and St. George, Utah.
+On the way, the Hunt family passed through the Utah cities of Washington and St. George.
 While in St. George in late-February, Ida Hunt and her sister May received their endowments in the St. George Temple.

 The family traveled for approximately three months.
-Hunt and May together drove one of the teams throughout the trip.
+Hunt and May together drove one of the teams of animals throughout the trip.
 The Hunts arrived in San Lorenzo, Valencia County, New Mexico, on May 10, 1877, and they stopped there for three weeks before pressing on to the Savoia Valley, an interethnic community where Euro-American Latter-day Saints, Mexicans, Navajo, and Zuni lived in proximity to each other.
 While living in Savoia, Hunt studied Spanish, taught her younger siblings in an ad hoc school, and made money as a seamstress.

 Utah

-In late 1878, the LDS Church called John Hunt to serve as a bishop for the church in Snowflake, Arizona, and he moved the family once again.
-This time, Ida Hunt did not accompany the rest of her family; she instead moved to Beaver, Utah, arriving there in November 1878, to live with her grandmother Louisa Barnes Pratt.
-At this time, the Beaver Stake of the LDS Church called Ida Hunt to serve in its Young Ladies Mutual Improvement Association (YLMIA) as a counselor in the presidency.
-Hunt supported herself by earning money sewing and transcribing court records, and she participated in a vibrant social life with concerts, parties, and sociables.
-Hunt also reconnected with Johnny Murdock, a son of Beaver Stake president John R. Murdock, and Johnny Murdock became what Genevieve Long calls a "serious suitor" to her.
+In late 1878, the LDS Church asked John Hunt to serve as a bishop for the church in Snowflake, Arizona, and he moved the family once again.
+This time, Ida Hunt did not accompany the rest of her family; she instead moved back to Beaver, Utah, arriving there in November 1878, to live with her grandmother Louisa Barnes Pratt.
+At this time, the Beaver Stake of the LDS Church appointed Ida Hunt to serve in its Young Ladies Mutual Improvement Association (YLMIA) as a counselor, or advisor, to the president.
+Hunt supported herself by earning money sewing and transcribing court records, and she participated in a vibrant social life with concerts, parties, and social gatherings.
+Hunt also reconnected with Johnny Murdock, a son of Beaver Stake president John R. Murdock, and Johnny Murdock became what literary scholar Genevieve Long calls a "serious suitor" to her.